 - Compassionate care leave

-- Eye exams are usually included as part of an extended health care benefit, at a reasonable and customary level every 24 months for adults, and every 12 months for children under the age of 18.
+- Eye exams are usually included as part of an extended health care benefit, at a reasonable and customary level every 24 months for adults and every 12 months for children under 18.

 Supplementary Employee Benefits

 In addition to saving for retirement, employees look for low-cost savings vehicles for short- and medium-term goals.
-Payroll deductions placed into a tax-free savings account are an example of an employee-funded cost savings vehicle that’s attractive to all demographics.
+Payroll deductions placed into a tax-free savings account are an example of an employee-funded cost savings vehicle that is attractive to all demographics.

 Offering supplementary healthcare coverage is important for your employee benefits in Canada.
-Eighty-seven percent of Canadian employers offer an extended health care benefit to supplement the government health insurance plan for salaried employees.
+Ninety-one percent of Canadian employers offer an extended health care benefit to supplement the government health insurance plan for salaried employees.

 Extended health care includes prescription drug coverage, hospital, paramedical practitioners, supplemental health care, and out-of-country coverage at varying levels, depending on employer size, demographics, and industry.